 “Religion is the best product of humans or the most dangerous.
 It’s like electricity,” Fantar cautioned.
 “It can kill if it isn’t used properly.”

-Tunisia, he told the Washington Report, appoints its religious leaders.
+Tunisia, he told the Washington Report on Middle East Affairs, appoints its religious leaders.
 “We made the separation of religion and state an electoral law.
 No one can form a political party on the basis of religion.”

 As for charges leveled against Tunisia’s human rights record, Fantar replied, “Every human has the right to social, educational and economic achievements, health care, housing, electricity and roads.
 Our government works to provide those human rights for its people.
 At the same time we guard against tribalism, extremism and intolerance.”

 Some, he added, would like to see women’s rights disappear and fundamentalist ideas re-emerge.
 “The Tunisian majority will not ever let that happen,” he stated.

 Tunisians, Fantar concluded, are a “melted pot.”
 The indigenous Berbers welcomed all invaders, he said, and treated each new arrival as a business opportunity.
 “We are all Tunisians.
 The theme of Tunisia is a country that works.
 At the end of the day its people are happy.”

 Ahmed NaÃ¯ja, president and director general of the Tunisian Bank of Solidarity (BTS), underscored the success of Tunisia’s efforts to supply basic rights to all citizens.
 BTS provides low-interest loans to help individuals start small businesses.
 Solidarity Fund projects in the “shadow lands,” the banker noted, keep people working in provincial villages and prevent a rural exodus.